ShadowPlay Not Recording - How to Fix

 As for editing, you can use DemoCreator to crop, adjust the playback speed, and add captions to your recorded video.

-Streaming video games and other types of content is a big deal in the current age.
 There are tons of applications that allow users to record their screens, with ShadowPlay being a popular choice among many.
 However, users have brought up on more than one occasion that ShadowPlay can stop recording due to many reasons.

 While there are fixes to almost every problem that ShadowPlay might encounter, you can turn to a more slick and easy-to-use alternative, Wondershare DemoCreator.
 This screen recording program makes recording, editing, and sharing videos fun.
 You can get it from Wondershare's official website on either a free trial or a paid plan.
 In short, it’s now possible to make your streaming experience as smooth as it could get, and you should take full advantage of the opportunity.